 Other postgraduate programs also come with their own network – although in specialized programs you'll find less professional diversity – and it's worth remembering that industry events or online courses are alternative places to grow your network.

-Alternatives to an MBA
+Alternatives to an MBA degree

 If you want to dive deep into one particular area of business, you could also consider a specialized program such as a Master in Finance, Master in Marketing, or Master in Business Analytics.

-EMBA programs are almost always part-time, so you won't have to take a break from your career.
-They focus more on leadership development and current trends than business fundamentals.
+EMBA programs are almost always part-time, often taught through evening and weekend classes, so you won't have to take a break from your career.
+They focus more on leadership development and current trends than business administration fundamentals.

-If you're a professional with a few years' experience who wants to change industry or function, or simply accelerate your growth in the business world, the program could be an excellent fit.
+If you're a professional with a few years' experience who wants to change industry or function, expand your professional network, or simply accelerate your growth in the business world, this type of business degree could be an excellent fit for you.